AdamBabinicz/szuraniec/README.md

 This architecture preserves the core design principle of the project: the application should expose **structured, deterministic capabilities** instead of relying on fragile UI interpretation.
 Voice becomes another natural-language entry point into the same action system already used by AI agents.

-#### 5. Continuous Hands-Free Coaching Loop (Tap Once, Train the Whole Session)
+#### 6. One Tap & the Continuous Hands-Free Coaching Loop (Desktop-Optimized; Mobile Prioritizes Media Stability)

+> **⚙️ Device-aware behavior:** The "One Tap" continuous loop below is the **desktop-optimized** path of the Adaptive Audio Focus architecture.
+On **mobile** (Android / iOS), the same microphone button activates **Discrete Adaptive Listening** (Push-to-Talk) instead — one clean listening window per command, with an immediate **Hardware Audio Release** right after recognition — because on mobile the system **prioritizes media stability**, keeping the YouTube player at full quality with zero stuttering.

-The complete interaction loop is optimized for actual movement practice — and the dancer only ever touches the screen **once**:
+On **desktop**, the complete interaction loop is optimized for actual movement practice — and the dancer only ever touches the screen **once**:

 1. The dancer taps the microphone button **once** on the page.
 2. The browser starts the native `SpeechRecognition` engine in **continuous listening mode** with the Hands-Free flag enabled.